 Of course the other market expansion strategy for growth is to sell more products to your existing customers.
 For example, cable companies have been selling high speed internet connections to small to medium sized businesses for years.
 But their addition of telephone service accomplishes two objectives: It increases revenue, and it puts in place one more exit barrier.

 Often it takes a fresh pair of eyes from outside the company to look at what you are doing, and make recommendations on new markets, or new products, that represent increased revenue opportunities for your business.
-Call me and let's set up one of our free consultations: a Chief Marketing Outsider may represent a new path to business growth and profitability.
+Call us and let's set up one of our free consultations: a Chief Marketing Outsider may represent a new path to business growth and profitability.